2025 Annual Appeal

 Connecticut National Guard Foundation Scholarships

-For the 2023 - 2024 academic year we are pleased to announce that three $4,000.00 scholarships will be awarded.
+For the 2026 - 2027 academic year we are pleased to announce that five - $4,000.00 scholarships will be awarded.

 Applications for this scholarship must be obtained from the Connecticut Community Foundation (CCF), at their website: http://www.conncf.org.
 This is the only application accepted for this scholarship.
 All completed applications must be returned to CCF by the date specified on their application.